Hertfordshire Regiment: 1908–1919

 In 1908 the British Army's reserve forces were reorganised as part of the Haldane Reforms.
 The Volunteer Force was merged with the Yeomanry to create a new Territorial Force (TF), organised into 14 infantry divisions for mobilisation in the event of war.
-The two Hertfordshire Volunteer Battalions were amalgamated to become the Hertfordshire Battalion, The Bedfordshire Regiment (T.F.) with its headquarters at Port Hill in Hertford (since demolished).
+The two Hertfordshire volunteer battalions were amalgamated to become the Hertfordshire Battalion, The Bedfordshire Regiment (T.F.) with its headquarters at Port Hill in Hertford (since demolished).
 The following year the battalion was constituted separately and titled 1st Battalion, The Hertfordshire Regiment, though it remained associated with the regular Bedfordshire Regiment, existing in lieu of a second Bedfordshire territorial battalion.

 First World War

+Tommies of the 1st Hertfords on the outbreak of war on Hartham Common, Hertford, 1914.

-During the First World War, the Territorial Force was expanded and the Hertfordshire Regiment gained an additional three battalions.
+During the First World War, which began in the summer of 1914, the TF was expanded and the Hertfordshire Regiment gained an additional three battalions.
 The original battalion was renumbered 1/1st, while three second line duplicates were formed, numbered 2/1st, 3/1st and 4/1st respectively.
 The 1/1st Hertfordshires was the only battalion to serve abroad, the remainder fulfilling recruit training and home-defence functions.